Skip to content

 Section 2: Questions on the 5 primary selection criteria

-These questions will help us understand your skills in supporting the development and learning of children birth through preschool.
+These questions will help us understand your skills in supporting the development and learning of children from birth to preschool age.
+Our reviewers will be considering the following as they read your answers:

 Child development and learning

-1. What are the most important developmental milestones you expect the children you teach to meet this year?
-Tip: Show us your understanding of developmental milestones in each domain: language/literacy; cognition/math; social-emotional; physical; and approaches to learning!
+What are the most important developmental milestones you expect the children you teach to meet this year?
+Tip: Show us your understanding of developmental milestones in language/literacy; cognition/math; social-emotional; physical; and approaches to learning!

 Nurturing, responsive relationships